charliekilpatrick/finders/README.md

 Usage: python prepare_obs_run.py filename telescope

 Filename is your target list and must be formatted with four columns with name, ra, dec, magnitude.
-See example_input.txt for an example input file formatted so the code can parse.
+See target_list.txt for an example input file formatted so the code can parse.

 Telescope can be Keck, Lick, or SOAR.